Vyral/base-template/_posts/2019-08-12-we-want-to-feature-your-services-on-nates-list.md

 {% include youtube.html %}

-I keep a list of local companies that I know and trust after years of doing business in the area.
-Here are the kinds of businesses on my list.
+<p style="text-align: center;"><em>I keep a list of local companies that I know and trust after years of doing business in the area.
+Here are the kinds of businesses on my list.</em></p>

 What is **Nate’s list**?&nbsp;